 The TST module is the primary source for layer information in the LTPP database.
 The TST\L05A and TST\L05B tables contain data from field and laboratory measurements on material type and thicknesses of the pavement structure layers.
 In general, TST\L05A can be thought of as the worksheet that summarizes layer thickness measurements within and at the ends of a test section.
 TST\L05B provides a single recommended representative layer thickness for structural analysis.
 This representative layer thickness is based on data stored in TST\L05A in addition to the deflection testing results, inventory data, and engineering judgment.
 LTPP test sections are selected, in part, based on their expected homogeneity.
 As with any real-world pavement structure, variations in material type and thickness exist within a test section.
-Within-section thickness measurements on some layers exist for some SPS test sections where rod-and-level measurement data can be found in other test tables such as TST\AC01 and TST\SAMPLE\LOG.
+Within-section thickness measurements on some layers exist for some SPS test sections where rod-and-level measurements were taken during the construction event or by GPR.
+Other layer thickness measurement data can be found in other test tables such as TST\AC01 and TST\SAMPLE\LOG.

-LTPP Select the appropriate layer thickness data source based on analytical needs.
-Database Tip!
-For most analyses, data in TST_L05B / SECTION_LAYER_STRUCTURE is sufficient.
+LTPP Database Tip!
+Select the appropriate layer thickness data source based on analytical needs.
+For most analyses, data in TST_L05B / SECTION_LAYER_STRUCTURE is sufficient. ----------------------- --